* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Mobile Clock-Ins

-Mobile clock-ins make it easy for your crew to clock in on their phones as soon as the job starts, saving your employees from wasting time in a kiosk line.
+Mobile clock-ins make it easy for your crew to clock in on their phones as soon as the job starts, saving them time in a kiosk line.
 Employees can skip to the part of the day that actually matters to you: getting the job done so you can get paid.

 These tools should have very simple interfaces that simply say “punch in.”
 Extra points if they also notify employees about their schedules and let them trade with coworkers.